Sima Wei: Life

 In summer 291, Empress Jia had Emperor Hui personally write an edict, ordering for Sima Liang and Wei Guan removed from their offices.
 When Sima Wei received the edict, he was unhappy with the content, as he was not mentioned among the princes who had to raise their army.
 After his request to send a petition regarding the edict was denied, Wei decided to forge an edict of his own, making himself Commander of all military affairs and taking charge of the operation.
 His forces thereby surrounded Sima Liang and Wei Guan's mansions, and while both men's subordinates recommended resistance, each declined and was captured.
 Both were killed—Sima Liang with his heir Sima Ju (司馬矩) and Wei Guan with nine of his sons and grandsons.
 With the military still under his control, Qi then suggested to Sima Wei to take the chance to kill Empress Jia's relatives and take over the government, but Sima Wei hesitated.

 At the same time, Empress Jia came to two realizations: first, if it were realized she had ordered the killing of Sima Liang and Wei Guan it could bring a political firestorm; and second, that Sima Wei would not be easily controlled.
 She therefore publicly declared that Sima Wei had falsely issued the edict.
 Sima Wei's troops abandoned him, and he was captured and executed.
 At the execution, he tried to show the edict to the official in charge of the execution, Liu Song (劉頌), and Liu, knowing that Sima Wei had actually carried out the coup on Empress Jia's orders, was saddened, but still carried out the execution.
 Gongsun Hong and Qi Sheng were also executed, along with their clans.

 Despite his volatile temper, Sima Wei was known for his generosity, and he was greatly missed by the people.
-On 13 October 301, after Empress Jia's death, he was posthumously rewarded with the office of a general, and his son Sima Fan (司馬範), while not given the principality of Chu, was created the Prince of Xiangyang.
+On 13 October 301, (Note: Emperor Hui's biography in Book of Jin indicate that Sima Fan was made Prince of Xiangyang on the ding'chou day of the 8th month of the 1st year of the Yong'ning era.
+It is presumed that Sima Wei was posthumously honored at the same time.) after Empress Jia's death, he was posthumously rewarded with the office of a general, and his son Sima Fan (司馬範), while not given the principality of Chu, was created the Prince of Xiangyang.
 Sima Fan was later killed by Shi Le, in the aftermath of Sima Yue's death and the Battle of Ningping in 311.